Raptors

 Songbirds

-Songbirds and woodpeckers, or passerine and near passerine species, comprise the majority of bird species in Yellowstone National Park.
+Songbirds and woodpeckers comprise the majority of bird species in Yellowstone National Park.

-Across North America, many songbird species are declining or imperiled due to habitat loss or fragmentation, changing climate and fire regimes, and invasive species.
+Across North America, many songbird species are declining or imperiled due to habitat loss or fragmentation, changing climate, and invasive species.
 Recent estimates suggest that we have lost as many as 3.2 billion songbirds since the 1970s.
-To assess songbird populations in the park and document the current status in the face of unknown future management and climate change impacts, the Yellowstone Bird Program monitors songbirds across seasons and habitat types using a variety of survey methods: through counts in willow stands, recently burned forests, mature forests, and grasslands/sagebrush steppe; the North American Breeding Bird Survey; fall migration surveys; and a summer and early fall banding station.
+To assess songbird populations in the park and document their current status in the face of unknown future management and climate change impacts, the Yellowstone Bird Program monitors songbirds across seasons and habitat types using a variety of survey methods: through counts in willow stands, recently burned forests, mature forests, grasslands/sagebrush steppe, in fall migration surveys, and a summer and early fall banding station.

 Banding Station

 While songbird counts can provide good estimates for songbird diversity and abundance, they do not provide any information about measures of demography, i.e., reproduction and survival.
-To improve our understanding of songbird demography in the park, the bird program began annual operations of a mist[1]netting and songbird banding station in 2018, located in a willow-lined riparian corridor on the northern range.
-During the breeding season, researchers participated in the international MAPS (Monitoring Avian Productivity and Survivorship) program, operated by the Institute for Bird Populations.
-To help assess use of riparian habitats by juvenile and migrating songbirds, staff continued banding operations into the fall, through late September.
-In 2022, staff captured 155 new birds belonging to 30 different species during the breeding season.
-Twenty-nine individuals banded between 2018 and 2022 were recaptured at least one time across all banding sessions in 2022.
-The most commonly captured species in the breeding season were yellow warbler (Setophaga petechia) and warbling vireo (Vireo gilvus).
+To improve understanding of songbird demography in the park, the bird program began annual operations of a mist netting and songbird banding station in 2018, located in a willow-lined riparian corridor on the northern range.
+During the breeding season, researchers participate in the international MAPS (Monitoring Avian Productivity and Survivorship) program, operated by the Institute for Bird Populations.
+To help assess use of riparian habitats by juvenile and migrating songbirds, staff continued banding operations each year through late September.
+Since 2018, park staff have banded over 1,700 individual birds.
+From this large sample size, 300 of the birds were recaptures, providing key data for a better understanding of survival rates for species breeding in Yellowstone and fidelity to nesting areas.